userravs/simulation-of-gene-regulatory-networks-driving-shape-homeostasis/README.md

 #### To do:
 * Think about the ideas mentioned above for the GA algorithm and try to improve it.
 * Do some profiling tests to the simulation code

+### 20171009
+#### Done:
+* multiprocessing library implemented successfully.
+* modified the code so that it runs on ozzy.
+* Sorting of fitness array now returns the indexes not the sorted array, making life easier.
+* New branch: ozzy-branch.
+This branch will host the version that runs on ozzy.
+Must be parallel and without any plotting.

+#### To do:
+* Fix code structure.
+The shared arrays force the code for the CA and the GA to be on the same file, then a restructure is needed.
+* Test all different configurations: serial/parallel, optimised/not optimised.
+* Separate the ploting code completely from the GA/CA.
+* Ozzy version must write more information as csv files with good and descriptive names.